Trunajaya rebellion: Forces involved

 Lacking a standing army, the bulk of Mataram's forces were drawn from troops raised by the king's vassals, who also provided the arms and supplies.
 The majority of the men were peasants who were conscripted by the local lords (Javanese: sikep dalem).
 In addition, the army included a small number of professional soldiers drawn from the palace guards.
-The army used cannons, small firearms including flintlocks (Javanese: senapan, from Dutch snaphaens) and carbines, cavalry and fortifications.
+The army used cannons, small firearms including flintlocks (Javanese: senapan, from Dutch snaphaens) and carbines, cavalry, and fortifications.
 Historian M. C. Ricklefs said the transfer of European military technology to the Javanese was "virtually immediate", with the Javanese manufacturing gunpowder and firearms by 1620 at the latest.
-Europeans were hired to train the Javanese troops in weapons handling, military leadership skills, and construction techniques, but in spite of this training, the conscripted peasants of the Javanese armies often lacked discipline and fled during battle.
+Europeans were hired to train the Javanese troops in weapons handling, military leadership skills, and construction techniques, but despite this training, the conscripted peasants of the Javanese armies often lacked discipline and fled during battle.
 Mataram's troops numbered "much larger" than the rebel's 9,000 at Gegodog in September 1676, dropped to just "a small retinue" after the fall of the capital in June 1677, and grew to over 13,000 during the march to Trunajaya's capital at Kediri in late 1678.